Halpin Way and Settlers Square

 The name ‘Settlers Square’ acknowledges early settler activity which established Dandenong’s reputation as the Gateway to Gippsland and acts as a reminder of the area’s rich migrant history.

-Settlers Square aims to create a well lit and active public meeting and event space for all users.
+The revitalsiation of Settlers Square aimed to create a well lit and active public meeting and event space for all users.
 There is now a well designed, attractive and safe link through this busy precinct.

 Please note: the Settlers Square works refer to the area north of Dandenong Railway Station, not the station itself.

 For more information

 Public Art in Halpin Way and Settlers Square